uwdub/web-dub/gettinginvolved.md

 As a grassroots organization, DUB is based in members of the community coordinating its activities and events.

-DUB's primary activities are coordinated by contributors from across the DUB community.
+DUB's primary activities are coordinated by faculty, students, and researchers from across the DUB community.
 If you have a question or suggestion about one of these activities, or would like to take on a larger role in DUB and the coordination of such activities, reach out to one or more of the [DUB Coordinators]({{site.baseurl}}/gettinginvolved.html#tab_coordinators).